 For example, If you spot a property online with a great location but unattractive photos, don’t pass it up immediately — it’s always worth a visit to see if there’s potential.

 And don’t underestimate the power of minor renovations.
 Even if you see a home that looks like it’s past its heyday, remember that it could be upgraded with a few minor remodellings here and there.
 Something as simple as removing an old carpet and replacing it with modern wooden floors can really transform a place.
+Zero-in on the type of home you like the best, and start your search with an open mind and a bit of imagination.

 Grace had to learn which renovations were important, and which were simply cosmetic and could be easily and cheaply fixed: